 Master Secret.
 The

-Master Secret is the value that is what is used for the Cipher.
+Master Secret is the value that is used for the Cipher.

 Exchanging ApplicationData #

 The workhorse of DTLS is

 ApplicationData.
 Now that we have a initialized Cipher we can start encrypting and sending values.

-ApplicationData messages use DTLS header as described before.
+ApplicationData messages use a DTLS header as described earlier.
 The

 Payload is populated with ciphertext.
 You now have a working DTLS Session and can communicate securely.

-SRTP is a protocol designed just for encrypting RTP packets.
+SRTP is a protocol designed specifially for encrypting RTP packets.
 To start a SRTP session you specify your keys and cipher.
 Unlike DTLS it has no handshake mechanism.
-So all the configuration/keys were configured during the DTLS handshake.
+All the configuration and keys were generated during the DTLS handshake.

-DTLS provides a dedicated API to export the keys to used by another process.
-This is defined in RFC 5705
+DTLS provides a dedicated API to export the keys to be used by another process.
+This is defined in RFC 5705.

 Session Creation #

-SRTP defines a Key Deriviation Function that is used on the inputs.
+SRTP defines a Key Derivation Function that is used on the inputs.
 When creating a SRTP Session the inputs are run through this to generate our keys for our SRTP Cipher.
 After this you can move on to processing media.

 Exchanging Media #

 Each RTP packet has a 16 bit SequenceNumber.
 These Sequence Numbers are used to keep packets in order, like a Primary Key.
 During a call these will rollover.
 SRTP keeps track of it and calls this the rollover counter.

 When encrypting a packet SRTP uses the rollover counter and sequence number as a nonce.
 This is to ensure that even if you send the same data twice, it will ciphertext will be different.
-This is important so that an attacker can’t identify patterns or attempt a replay attack.
+This is important to prevent an attacker from identifying patterns or attempting a replay attack.